signalogic/SigSRF_SDK/mediaTest_readme.md

 	Marginal stream group pulls = 0
 </pre>

-[pktlib](#user-content-pktlib) event log entries use the following labeling convention:
+[pktlib](#user-content-pktlib), voplib, and streamlib event log entries follow a labeling convention:

 * "INFO" indicates normal operation events, progress, and status
 * "WARNING" indicates an unusual event, something that may be a problem and needs attention